|World Cup 1998|

 He earned 100 caps for Croatia.
 He was a member of the national side that reached the semi-finals of the 1998 World Cup.
 He played for both Inter Milan and AC Milan and Ligue 1 side Monaco, before returning to his home club, Dinamo Zagreb in 2010.

 He played in both 1950 and 1954 World Cup Finals and won a silver medal at the 1952 Olympics.
 He played mostly for Dinamo Zagreb.
 Horvat played from 1945 until 1957 for Dinamo Zagreb.
 In 1957 he moved to Germany to Eintracht Frankfurt, where he stayed until the end of his career.

 CB/DM: Niko Kovac

 Born in Germany of Croatian background.
-He spent most of his career playing in the Bundesliga.
+He spent most of his career playing in the Bundesliga, where he played for Hertha Berlin, Hamburger SV, Bayern Munich and Bayer Lerkusen.
 He earned 83 caps for Croatia and was their captain from 2004 onward.
-Robert Kovac's older brother.
+He is Robert Kovac's older brother.

 CB: Robert Kovac

 He represented Croatia in two World Cups, 2002 and 2006, and has also participated at two European Championships, 2004 and 2008.
 He was the captain of the national team after his brother Niko retired.
 He played a few of the biggest clubs in the world, notably with Bayern Munich and Juventus.